-Polypro webbing can be used for webbing projects such as life jackets, boat rigging, tent straps and tie downs, and more.
-It is also great for belts, luggage straps and light duty straps.
+You can use polypro webbing for new projects or to repair existing items used in or around water, e.g., life jackets, boat rigging, tent straps and tie downs, and more.
+It is also great for belts, luggage straps, and light duty straps.

-It comes in a wide variety of popular colors, including neon colors which are easy to see in low light.
+It comes in a wide variety of standard colors, including popular neon colors which increase visibility in low light conditions.